aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 On Leaf2
 - Configure interface Ethernet1 as a routed port
-- Configure it with IP address 172.16.112.11
+- Configure it with IP address 172.16.112.11/24
 - Add a static route to vlan 2001 - subnet 172.16.115.0/24
 - Add a static route to vlan 2003 - subnet 172.16.116.0/24

 On Leaf1
-- Configure interface Ethernet1 as an access port in vlan 112
+- Configure interface Ethernet1 as an access port in VLAN 112
 - Unshut interface Ethernet1
 - Check connectivity from Leaf2 to its default gateway - 172.16.112.1

 ### Turn Leaf4 into Host22

-Configure Leaf4 to be a host in vlan 112 connected to Leaf3
+Configure Leaf4 to be a host in VLAN 112 connected to Leaf3

 On Leaf4
 - Configure interface Ethernet1 as a routed port
-- Configure it with IP address 172.16.112.22
+- Configure it with IP address 172.16.112.22/24
 - Add a static route to vlan 2001 - subnet 172.16.115.0/24
 - Add a static route to vlan 2003 - subnet 172.16.116.0/24

 On Leaf3
-- Configure interface Ethernet1 as an access port in vlan 112
+- Configure interface Ethernet1 as an access port in VLAN 112
 - Check connectivity from Leaf4 to its default gateway - 172.16.112.1

 ### Configure a Static Route on Host1 and Host2

 On Host1 and Host2
-- Configure a static route to vlan 112 -  - subnet 172.16.112.0/24
+- Configure a static route to VLAN 112 - subnet 172.16.112.0/24

 ### Test Reachability between Hosts

-From host1 ping
+From Host1 ping
 - Host2
 - Host11
 - Host22